 I am an Assistant Professor in the Department of Economics at Simon Fraser University in Vancouver, Canada.
 Before coming to SFU, I studied at Jacobs University (Bremen, Germany) and the London School of Economics, and I obtained my PhD from the University of California at Davis.

 My research interests include macroeconomics, monetary economics, and economic theory.
-Most of my recent work is on the consequences of modeling the monetary policy instrument as a liquid asset (quick summary: this changes everything).
+Much of my recent work is on the consequences of modeling the monetary policy instrument as a liquid asset (quick summary: this changes everything).